ChristopherAbram/FTP-Client/README.md

-FtpClient CLI is a program to work with FTP server.
+<pre>FtpClient CLI is a program to work with FTP server.
 The program uses passive FTP mode.

 Short help (list of commands): pwd                - prints the current working directory